 Specific Learning Difficulties (SpLD) have been defined as 'a particular difficulty in one area of learning in a child who performs satisfactorily in other areas' (Worthington, 2003).
 I prefer to think of them as learning differences as the word difficulty or disability implies that something is wrong with the student.
 Nothing is wrong with these students - they just learn differently to the majority of other people.
 They also possess many strengths and talents that set them apart from other people, but these are often forgotten.

 SpLD is an umbrella term used to cover a range of frequently co-occuring difficulties including:

 SpLDs can also co-occur with difficulties on the autistic spectrum although ASD is not classed as a SpLD.

-about 50 percent of children with ADHD also have dyspraxia
+- about 50 percent of students with ADHD also have dyspraxia

-approximately 40 to 60 percent of children with ADHD have or develop ODD
+- approximately 40 to 60 percent of students with ADHD have or develop ODD

-up to 35 percent of children with ADHD are likely to have a reading disorder (Barkley, 2013)
+- up to 35 percent of students with ADHD are likely to have a reading disorder (Barkley, 2013)